 While they do not lower glucose as much compared to existing therapies, they offer many potential advantages.
 It can achieve sustainable reductions in HbA1c with a low risk of hypoglycemia and no weight gain.
 It can administer as a once-daily oral dose.

 Avoid Januvia, if you are pregnant or breast-feeding, having kidney disease, or type 1 with diabetic ketoacidosis.

-DPP4 inhibitor is safer than sulfonylurea when comparing the incidence of hypoglycemia.
+When compared to sulfonylurea, DPP4 inhibitor is safer with lesser hypoglycemic episodes.
 However, in combination with other drugs, it has a somewhat higher rate of hypoglycemia.
 DPP-4 has an association with the immune system; it thought to inhibit it and might impair the immune system.
 Thus, increase the risk of upper respiratory infection (6.3%) and nasopharyngitis (inflammation of the nose and pharynx in 5.2%).